LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/more-data-types.rst.txt

 the ``private`` modifier.
 We will explore access modifiers in more depth in coming lessons.

-   TODO: Ask about the implications of a repository with the code samples mentioned in this section.

 .. admonition:: Warning

    As you have been following along with these examples, you may have noticed